Who needs to pay

-you’re making an immigration application for any length of time, including applications for 6 months or less (but you’re not applying to remain in the UK permanently)
+- for any length of time, if you’re applying inside the UK

 You still need to pay even if you have private medical insurance.

 Who only needs an IHS reference number

 You still need to use the payment service to get an immigration health surcharge (IHS) reference number but you will not need to pay if:

 - you’re a child under 18 who has been taken into care by a local authority

 - you’re a relevant civilian employee at NATO or the Australian Department of Defence in the UK (or you’re their dependant)

 The service will tell you that you do not have to pay anything and will give you your healthcare surcharge reference number for your application.

 You’ll be able to use the National Health Service (NHS) even if you’re exempt from paying.

 Who does not need to pay or get an IHS reference number

 You’ll be able to use the NHS without paying the surcharge or getting a reference number if: